Frequently Asked Questions

 –How many therapists does each BCBA supervise?
 At Lubbock Autism Academy, our BCBAs supervise no more than 7 full-time RBTs

 –Do your therapists have any certifications?
-At Lubbock Autism Academy, we require each therapist to become a Registered Behavior Technician by their six-month date of employment.
+At Lubbock Autism Academy, we require each therapist to become a Registered Behavior Technician by their three-month date of employment.

 –Do your BCBAs also have operational duties?
 At Lubbock Autism Academy, we are fortunate to have an MBA on-site that takes care of all operational functions.
 This allows all our BCBAs to focus on providing the best care possible to your child.